PowerShell Script: List Files with Size and Last Write Time $files = Get-ChildItem -File $fileList = $files | Select-Object Name, LastWriteTime, @{Name="SizeMB"; Expression={[math]::Round($_.Length / 1MB, 2)}} $sortedFileList = $fileList | Sort-Object -Property SizeMB -Descending $sortedFileList | F

 Hope this is useful for you!

-2 responses to “PowerShell Script: List Files with Sizes and Dates”
+2 thoughts on “PowerShell Script: List Files with Sizes and Dates”